Hossa Canoeing Routes

 Kuikankoski - Tormunjärvi, 18 km

 South of Kuikankoski the route includes one kilometre of flowing waters followed by the four-part Alakoski rapids (I).
-There is a Lapp tent and a campfire site at Alakoski.
+There is a campfire hut and a campfire site at Alakoski.
 After Alakoski the route continues along a gently flowing, winding, branching and occasionally expanding river to Lake Tormuanjärvi.
 The distance from Alakoski to Lake Tormuanjärvi is approximately 17 kilometres.
 There is a boat launch on the east shore of Lake Tormuanjärvi, in Muosalmi.
 The route continues from the western side of Lake Tormuanjärvi, where there is a lean-to shelter.

 Lean-to Shelter at Lake Tormuanjärvi - Juntusranta, 11 km